mmesh/docs/docs/platform/networking/nodes.md

 You can query this internal DNS service by default on the port `UDP/5353`.

+!!!
+Note

-> See [DNS Integration](service-discovery.md) section for more information on how to integrate the mmesh service discovery system with your DNS infrastructure.
+    See [DNS Integration](service-discovery.md) section for more information on how to integrate the mmesh service discovery system with your DNS infrastructure.

 ## Administration